 That, and free healthcare.
 Right.
 Free healthcare.
 About a month ago, I noticed a big, black floater in my left eye.
 It’s horrible.
 It’s like I’m being haunted by a mosquito in my peripheral vision during every waking moment.
 I read that sudden onset of floaters can be an indication of something serious… if not a detached retina, then high blood pressure, stress, a Lasik complication, etc. According to online booking, the soonest I could see my doctor was in six weeks.
 So, I emailed her my symptoms, telling her that I’d had the floater for over two weeks, and would like to see her sooner, or have a referral to a specialist.
 She wrote back, “are you sure it isn’t just dirt in your eye.”
 I guess you get what you pay for.
 Aside from my initial good experience with socialized healthcare, it has in fact lived up to every expectation I mentioned in the first paragraph of this post.

 These are three major examples from my life right now that make me question my investment here.
 My income tax contribution over these past three years has entered the six figure range.That’s a hefty membership fee.

 But none of these things alone are enough to make me pack up and go.
 I have a great job, a fabulous apartment, I’m seeing so much of Europe, I’ve met people who have made my life better, and I’m still glad I came.
 My perspective on many things has changed dramatically, and I would not have this world view if I’d stayed home.
 Still, I think it’s important to take advantage of life’s natural pauses to reevaluate my options.

 So, almost three years in and that’s where I am.
-One foot in, one foot out, thinking a lot, and dreaming of living in an old farmhouse in the Danish countryside… or giving it all up again to live in a converted church in Vermont and own a falafel truck :)
+One foot in, one foot out, thinking a lot, and dreaming of living in an old farmhouse in the Danish countryside… or giving it all up again to buy a falafel truck and live in a converted church in Vermont :)